Volunteering in the Republic of Marshall Islands

 The Republic of the Marshall Islands are a tropical oceanic delight: its 180 square kilometres of land is dwarfed by nearly 2 million square kilometres of pristine ocean with stunning coral reefs and marine wildlife.

 Due to its small scale, limited resources, and its sparsely dispersed population, economic opportunities are limited.
-The Marshall Islands has a small services sector and fishing industry and is primarily supported by the United States.
+The Republic of the Marshall Islands has a small services sector and fishing industry and is primarily supported by the United States.

-Historically, education, governance, and health have been critical focus areas for volunteer placements in the Marshall Islands.
+Historically, education, governance, and health have been critical focus areas for volunteer placements in the the Republic of the Marshall Islands.
 Skill shortages are a significant barrier to sustainable growth.

-The delivery of the Australian Volunteers Program is guided by the Australian Government’s Aid Investment Plan and the Marshall Island’s National Development Plan to achieve sustainable development through strengthening economic and environmental resilience.
+The delivery of the Australian Volunteers Program is guided by the Australian Government’s Aid Investment Plan and the Republic of the Marshall Islands' National Development Plan to achieve sustainable development through strengthening economic and environmental resilience.

 Volunteer assignments focus on a range of development issues, including: